-Norfolk is home to the Norfolk Tides, (a AAA minor league baseball team) and the Norfolk Admirals (an ECHL affiliate hockey team), Virginia's only AAA professional sports franchises.
-Old Dominion University ("ODU") began a football program in the fall of 2009, and currently competes in the Conference USA.
+Norfolk is home to the Norfolk Tides, a AAA minor league baseball team (the "Tides").
+In September 2014, the Tides and Baltimore Orioles renewed their predevelopment agreement through the end of the 2018 season.
+The Tides renewed their 15-year lease at Harbor Park in December 2013.
+Norfolk is also home to the Norfolk Admirals, an East Coast Hockey League affiliate of the National Hockey League's (NHL) Nashville Predators.
+Old Dominion University competes in the Conference USA.
 Norfolk State University has a long-established football program, which currently competes in the Mid-Eastern Athletic Conference.